exoplatform/jcr/applications/product-patches/as/jboss/exo-readme.txt

 In Unix environment

-* "./run-ispn.sh" to launch eXo JCR with the configuration for Infinispan
+* "./standalone-ispn.sh" to launch eXo JCR with the configuration for Infinispan
-* "./run-jbc.sh" to launch eXo JCR with the configuration for JBoss Cache
+* "./standalone-jbc.sh" to launch eXo JCR with the configuration for JBoss Cache

 In Windows environment

-* "run-ispn.bat" to launch eXo JCR with the configuration for Infinispan
+* "standalone-ispn.bat" to launch eXo JCR with the configuration for Infinispan
-* "run-jbc.bat" to launch eXo JCR with the configuration for JBoss Cache
+* "standalone-jbc.bat" to launch eXo JCR with the configuration for JBoss Cache